goWandar/toursearchengine/backend/src/utils/createQuizData/README.md

 # Seed Scripts

-This directory contains scripts used to seed foundational data for the quiz and categorization system into the database using Prisma.
+This directory contains all seed scripts and data files required to populate categories, personas, tags, and quiz content in the database.
+Each script can be executed independently, and all data lives inside the data/ folder for maintainability and modular updates.

 ## Quick Start